AlFontal/environmental-data-japan/README.md

 ### Station data

-Daily data for each station and its measured variables from 2011-01-01 to 2018-12-31 can be accessed in the `data/air_pollution/stations/clean` folder, classified in subfolders according to the prefecture where they are located.
+Daily data for each station and its measured variables from 2011-01-01 to 2018-12-31 can be accessed in the [`data/air_pollution/stations/clean`](data/air_pollution/stations/clean) folder, classified in subfolders according to the prefecture where they are located.

 ### Municipalities

-Averaged daily data for all stations within each municipality in Japan during the same period can be found in the `data/air_pollution/municipalities` folder, with the first 2 digits of each CSV file indicating the prefecture code and the last 3 digits indicating the municipal code.
+Averaged daily data for all stations within each municipality in Japan during the same period can be found in the [`data/air_pollution/municipalities`](data/air_pollution/municipalities/) folder, with the first 2 digits of each CSV file indicating the prefecture code and the last 3 digits indicating the municipal code.

-## WIP
+### Prefectures

-The objective is to be able to obtain a prefecture-wide daily weighted average for each of the measured variables using the information from the available stations.
-This is a work in progress.
+Averaged daily data for all municipalities within each prefecture in Japan can be found in the [`data/air_pollution/prefectures`](data/air_pollution/prefectures/) folder.
+Since the objective of the prefectural averages is to represent the *exposure* of the population to the measured environmental variables, the municipal values are averaged weighting by the share of population living in them.
+At this moment, the only available values are those averaged weighting by the population of children under 5 years old in each municipal term, but more will likely be added.